About Ib

 While covering African soccer as a young journalist in 2003, Ib Dabo met Issa Hayatou, then-president of the Confederation of African Football — a defining moment in his early journey of storytelling, leadership, and resilience.

-At 17, with no formal journalism training, I broke into international media and became the Africa Correspondent for the world’s largest multilingual soccer website.
+At 17, without formal training, I broke into international journalism—becoming Africa Correspondent for the world’s largest multilingual soccer website.

-It wasn’t born out of privilege, but from persistence, faith, and the refusal to give up on what I knew I was called to do.
+It wasn’t born from privilege—but from persistence, faith, and the refusal to give up on what I knew I was called to do.

 Coaching That Sees the Leader Behind the Title

-Today, I coach senior and aspiring leaders who are driven—but also human.
-Leaders who feel the weight of expectations, the pressure to perform, and a deep inner pull toward something more meaningful.
+Today, I coach senior and emerging leaders who are driven—but also human.

 Ib spiritual and life mentor

-They want to influence—but not at the cost of their peace, values, or identity.
+They influence others—but want to do it without sacrificing their peace, values, or identity.

 Ib Dabo Swearing In by Governor Kemp

-In 2022, I was deeply honored to be appointed as a commissioner for the Georgia Commission for the Deaf and Hard of Hearing—a role that reflects my commitment to advocacy, equity, and purpose-driven leadership.
+In 2022, I was honored to be appointed as a Commissioner for the Georgia Commission for the Deaf and Hard of Hearing—a role that reflects my ongoing commitment to accessibility, dignity, and purpose-driven leadership.

 Beyond the Bio

-When I’m not coaching or speaking, I’m simply Ib—a husband to my best friend of 20+ years, Joy Dabo, and a proud father to our three amazing children: Gloria, Nyakeh, and Joshua.
+When I’m not coaching or speaking, I’m simply Ib—a proud husband to my best friend of 21+ years, Joy, and a father to our three amazing children: Gloria, Nyakeh, and Joshua.

-I’m a competitive Scrabble player (yes, I take it seriously!) and I unwind with contemporary Christian music that lifts my soul and keeps me grounded.
+I’m a competitive Scrabble player (yes, I take it seriously!) and I recharge with contemporary Christian music that lifts my soul and keeps me grounded.

 Ready to rise with purpose?